 Work from home business ideas

-Working from home is entrepreneurship in itself, as well as pursuing unique ideas from the comfort of your own office there are a multitude of services that be offered virtually and remotely and which often use skills gained in previous education and employment.
-Here are a few more ideas:
+Working from home is entrepreneurship in itself, as well as pursuing unique ideas from the comfort of your own office there are a multitude of services that can be offered virtually and remotely and which often use skills gained in previous education and employment.
+Here are a few work from home business ideas:

 - Virtual Assistant